mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 My apartment could use a plant, but I'm lazy and didn't want to take the time to water a plant myself.
 I decided it would be much easier to spend several hundred hours building a gardening robot to do it for me.
 If my plant lives to be 80 years old, I come out slightly ahead.

 Like many of my software projects, the main motivation was to learn new technologies.
-My previous project, [ProsperBot]({{ base_url }}/prosperbot/), was an opportunity for me to learn Go, Ansible, and Redis.
+My previous app, [ProsperBot]({{ base_url }}/prosperbot/), was an opportunity for me to learn Go, Ansible, and Redis.
 I saw GreenPiThumb as a chance to learn frontend development, specifically JavaScript and AngularJS.
 It was also a good way to become familiar with the hardware side of Raspberry Pi and finally figure out what those "GPIO pins" actually do.

 {% capture fig_img %}
 [![MOSFET melting breadboard]({{ base_path }}/images/2017-06-21-greenpithumb/gpio-wha.png)]({{ base_path }}/images/2017-06-21-greenpithumb/gpio-wha.png)